kauefraga/warframe-interface/README.md

 The following tools have been used to build the whole project:

+- [Warframe Worldstate](https://docs.warframestat.us) - An API that provides "everything about Warframe".
 - [Node](https://nodejs.org/en) - A runtime based on V8 JavaScript.
 - [Eslint](https://npm.im/eslint-config-airbnb-typescript) - Code ruler/styler with Airbnb style guide.
 - [Typescript](https://typescriptlang.org), [tsx](https://www.npmjs.com/package/tsx) and [tsup](https://www.npmjs.com/package/tsup) - Improve the DX by adding type safety and a blazingly fast execution/build provided by esbuild.